 You also have to consider the fact that whatever you earn during the first year automatically gets doubled.
 That means your $36 in annual earnings would actually be $72 the first time around.
 Needless to say, that’s one of the card’s coolest features.
 Just keep in mind that if your goal is to build or rebuild credit, maintaining low credit utilization — rather than earning rewards —should be your top priority.

-- High Regular APR: The average secured credit card has a 18.65% interest rate, according to WalletHub’s latest Credit Card Landscape Report.
-The Discover it® Secured card charges 24.74% (V).
+The average secured credit card has a 16.63% interest rate, according to WalletHub’s latest Credit Card Landscape Report.
+The Discover it Secured Credit Card charges 22.99% Variable.
 You don’t want to carry a balance from month to month with this card — or any secured card, for that matter.

-- Lower Intro Rate For Balance Transfers: If you transfer a balance from an existing credit card within 45 days of account opening, you’ll have six months to repay what you owe at a reduced rate of 10.99%.
+If you transfer a balance from an existing credit card within 45 days of account opening, you’ll have six months to repay what you owe at a reduced rate of 10.99% (22.99% Variable APR after that).
 But secured credit cards are self-funded, so why would any reasonable person shell out even a cent of interest to pay down a debt when they already have the necessary cash?
 Plus, there’s a 3% intro (5% after) balance transfer fee to further curb your enthusiasm about potential savings.